I. Catalog Course Description

-Study expository writing with special attention to the modes, arrangement and style.
+Studies expository writing with special attention to the modes, arrangement and style.
 Students learn to write essays which are unified, thorough, clear and convincing.
+Students read essays to augment critical reading skills.
 They learn the research, reasoning and organizational skills necessary for effective academic and research writing.

 II.
 Course Objectives and Linkage to General Education Program